 I suppose this part of the K18 review is a good time to come clean about the fact that I haven't been using its proper name.
 A glance at the packaging reveals that it's actually called K18 Biometric Hairscience Leave-in Molecular Repair Hair Mask.
 What a mouthful, what a lot of letters to type, what a lot of words to read.
 Now that's out there let's go back to easy street shall we?

-The packaging for the product that shall hereby be referred to as K18 is exactly as you'd want it from a scientific hair treatment.
+The packaging for the product that shall hereby be referred to as K18 is exactly as you'd want it from a scientific treatment for damaged hair.
 Clean white, slightly clinical-looking with an airtight pump that dishes out the right dose and keeps the ingredients safely tucked away.
 The only 'hmmm' moment I had when inspecting K18 was that it is a rather diminutive 50ml size, a double G in your G&T, essentially.
 At $75/£55 that doesn't feel especially generous, but you know what they say about great things and small packages – this must be powerful stuff.

 Science bit incoming!
 The reason K18 has got everyone talking is because, unlike most of hair treatments we use at home, it doesn't just work on a superficial level.
 It contains a patented peptide called k18peptide, which penetrates the hair and joins up with existing peptide chains (known as keratin chains) that have become broken due to damage from all the usual culprits - heat styling, coloring, age, et cetera.